alibarakehh/EAI-TC/README.md

+Here is the updated README with your name, Ali Barakeh, used in the example, and a different name for the other user:

+---

-# Payment Request System - README - Ali El Rida Barakeh (210117)
+# Payment Request System - README - Ali Barakeh (210117)

 This project provides a simple console application that allows users to input payment request details, store them in a JSON file, and view the saved data.
 The application uses Jackson for JSON serialization and deserialization.